Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="node-removal-glossary">Node removal</h3>

-> Deleting a node propagates the recursive deletion of a node's descendants.
+> Deleting a node propagates the recursive deletion of node's descendants.

 <h1 id="how-to-use-the-extension">How to use the extension?</h1>